dimgerasimou/dwmblocks-blocks/README.md

 ### Usage

-Returns the current keyboard layout and optionally switch languages on click.
+Returns the current keyboard layout and optionally switches language on click.

 ### Dependencies